Join the RHS today and support our charitable work

 Aruncus sawfly (Nematus spiraeae) on goatsbeard (Aruncus dioicus)

-Aruncus sawfly larvae feed in groups so damage can occur very quickly and defoliation can be extensive.
-Keep vigilant for early signs;
+Aruncus sawfly larvae feed in groups so defoliation can occur quickly.
+Keep vigilant for early signs from May onwards;

-Damage can be expected from May (first generation) until September (third generation) with another generation in July and August.
+Damage can be expected from May (first generation), with a second generation in July and August and a third generation in September.

 Regulary inspect plants during the growing season and remove larvae from the leaves.